mezaisrael/vim-cyber-theme/README.md

 ## Usage

-in vim you can change the color scheme via the colorscheme commad
+in vim you can change the color scheme via the colorscheme command
 ```vim
 :colorscheme cyber
 ```